-Protect and enhance conditions of late-successional and old growth forest ecosystems, which serve as habitat for late-successional and old growth forest-related species including the northern spotted owl and marbled murrelet.
+Protect and enhance conditions of late-successional and old growth forest ecosystems, which serve as habitat for late-successional and old growth forest-related species including the northern spotted owl.

 Land Use Allocations

-General - Apply the management actions/direction in the Special Status and SEIS Special Attention Species section.
+Apply the management actions/direction in the Special Status and Supplemental Environmental Impact Statement Special Attention Species section.

-Plan and implement nonsilvicultural activities inside Late-Successional Reserves that are neutral or beneficial to the creation and maintenance of late-successional habitat.
+Plan and implement non-silvicultural activities inside Late-Successional Reserves/District Designated Reserve that are neutral or beneficial to the creation and maintenance of late-successional habitat.

-Request review by the REO of all activities deemed to have potential adverse effects on Late-Successional Reserve objectives.
+Request review by the Regional Ecosystem Office of all activities deemed to have potential adverse effects on Late-Successional/District Designated Reserve objectives.
 The Regional Ecosystem Office may develop additional criteria for exempting some additional activities from review.

-Plan and implement silvicultural treatments inside Late-Successional Reserves that are beneficial to the creation of late-successional habitat.
+Plan and implement silvicultural treatments inside Late-Successional/District Designated Reserves that are beneficial to the creation of late-successional habitat.

-If needed to create and maintain late-successional forest conditions, conduct thinning operations in forest stands up to 80 years of age.
-This will be accomplished by precommercial or commercial thinning of stands regardless of origin (planted after logging or naturally regenerated after fire or blowdown).
+If needed to create, maintain, or enhance late-successional forest conditions, conduct thinning operations in forest stands.
+This will be accomplished by pre-commercial thinning, commercial thinning, or selective harvesting of stands regardless of origin (for example, planted after logging or naturally regenerated after fire or blowdown).

-Limit salvage of dead trees in Late-Successional Reserves to areas where stand-replacing events exceed 10 acres in size and canopy closure has been reduced to less than 40 percent.
+Limit salvage of dead trees in Late-Successional/District Designated Reserves to areas where stand-replacing events exceed ten acres in size and canopy closure has been reduced to less than 40 percent.

-Retain all standing live trees including those injured (e.g., scorched) but likely to survive.
+Retain all standing live trees including those injured (for example scorched) but likely to survive.